-We have audited The Charter School at Waterstone, Inc.'s ("School") compliance of with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the School's major federal programs for the fiscal year ended June 30, 2014.
+We have audited The Charter School at Waterstone, Inc.'s ("School") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the School's major federal programs for the fiscal year ended June 30, 2018.
 The School's major federal programs are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.